 This is the nuts and bolts of naming.
 We always have these folders sitting in each episode folder;

 Audio is where we keep all our audio files.
-Inside the Audio folder I have;
+Inside the Audio folder you will find;

 These are all pretty self explanatory.

-This is where I keep any background images, as well as unique props and objects.
+This is where we keep any background images, as well as unique props and objects.

-This is where I keep my Adobe After Effects project files.
+This is where we keep the Adobe Character Animator project files.

-This is a folder where I place the final rendered version of the episode.
+This is a folder where we place the final rendered version of the episode.
 No Final_Final_This_is_it_Final.mp4 file to go and find somewhere!

 We do our editing in Adobe Premiere Pro.
 This is the folder where we keep the project folders for that.